ly229/Fin_Toolkit_Learn/README.md

 # Stock Related Python Tools

 ## Introduction
-Here is a collection of Python for Stock programs for gathering, manipulating, and analyzing stock market data.
+Here are a collection of Python for Stock programs for gathering, manipulating, and analyzing stock market data.

 ## Sections: